 As a scholarly publication, the Journal pays particular attention to the quantity and quality of the support given for an author’s argument.
 We expect submissions to conform to the rules of citation set out in The Bluebook: A Uniform System of Citation (20th ed.
 2015), and, although we have no specific requirements, we recommend an approximate ratio of 2:1 for above-the-line text to below-the-line citations.
 The Journal also looks at the quality of the citations and expects a mix of secondary and primary source material.

-The Journal publishes four times a year.
+The Journal publishes three times a year.
 While we accept submissions year-round, our schedule reflects the fact that we are full-time J.D. students at Michigan Law.
 Accordingly, we typically select our articles during two periods: from February to April, and from August to October.

 How to Submit